-House of Representatives State Capitol - 900 Court Street NE Salem, Oregon 97301
+State Capitol - 900 Court Street NE Salem, Oregon 97301

-Welcome to the House!
+Welcome to the Legislature!

-On January 9, 2023 the House of Representatives will convene for the start of Oregon's 82nd Legislative Assembly.
-For over 160 years, elected representatives have gathered from all corners of the state to collaborate on issues impacting Oregonians.
+On January 13, 2025, the House of Representatives and Senate will convene for the start of Oregon's Eighty-third Legislative Assembly.
+For over 160 years, elected officials have gathered from all corners of the state to collaborate on issues impacting all Oregonians.

 Your new position is an honor that comes with many responsibilities - to your constituents, to your colleagues, and to Oregon.
-And along with this position comes a detailed set of rules, processes and procedures that you will need to learn in order to be effective in your role.
+And along with this position comes a detailed set of rules, processes, and procedures that you will need to learn in order to be effective in your role.

-There will be considerable in-depth training at the beginning of session, but you likely have many initial questions about how to get started in this new position.
-Enclosed, you will find lots of practical information to get you started as a State Representative.
+There will be considerable in-depth education opportunities following the election and again at the beginning of session, but you likely have many initial questions about how to get started in this new position.
+Enclosed, you will find lots of practical information to get you started as a State Legislator.

-The start of session can be hectic, but you will have a lot of support to get through it.
-Please know that the Chief Clerk's Office is here for you if you have any questions or concerns as we prepare for the upcoming legislative session.
+The start of session can be hectic, but you will have a lot of support.
+Please know that both the Chief Clerk and Secretary of the Senate's Offices are here for you if you have any questions or concerns as you prepare for the upcoming legislative session.